NeoniteDev/NeoniteV2/README.md

  * How do I play with my friends?
    * Neonite V2 is a locally-hosted project, meaning it has no party or friends functionality.
  * Why dont i see any cosmetics in my locker?
    * We removed cosmetics because Epic Games made it clear it does not like services that offer cosmetics for free.
+If you wish for skins you're welcome to add them yourself.